motion/orbit/projects/blog/src/pages/update-one/index.md

 Combined with the Language engine, it means Orbit can do _meaningful search_ to find extremely relevant items within your knowledgebase based on whatever you're doing.
 But that's just the start.
 Context is not yet available in Orbit, but it's close.

+#### People

+People are a first class concept in Orbit.
+Using the aggregated information from the apps you plug in and the Language topic modeling, we show topics people are experts in, alongside recent activity.

 #### Apps

 With all of these pieces together we have apps.
 Some apps we've built out of the box: Gmail, Google Docs, Github, Slack, Jira, and Confluence.
 We'll be adding more flexible ones next like Web and API crawlers.